joekimmel/bananabread/_posts/2021-02-05-orange-poppy-seed.markdown

 Lightly oil a loaf pan and bake at 350 for about 60 minutes or until a knife comes out clean.

+Make the most of your time: wash the dishes, vacuum a little... it's friday night!

 ## Critical Praise For Orange Poppy Seed Banana Bread

 - "It's Great." -- Vaughnda

 - "That was good cake.
 I want another piece." (six minutes later)

 - 8/10.
 A little dry, and I probably should've baked it 5 minutes less as the crust is a touch thick.
-The flour and baking process really tamps down the "magical orange creamsicle" flavor of just the wet ingredients.
+The flour and baking process really tamps down the "magical orange creamsicle" flavor of just the wet ingredients. (but also I still don't have my full taste back from the covids so honestly it's hard to tell.
+Vaughnda says it's super orangey.)

 - I just vacuumed, but I feel like there's going to be a lot of little poppy seeds on the floor in the next day or two.